sinplea/kubernetes-kafka/ksql-dev/README.md

 $ ./usr/bin/ksql
 ```

 You now have the ability to run queries over your Kafka topics.
 To check to see that you are properly connected.
-You can query for a list of your topics.
+You can query for a list of available topics in your cluster.

 ```
 ksql> show topics;
 ```

-Most queries (like ```create stream...```) are persistent queries meaning they continue to run until you tell it to stop (like ```drop stream...```). ```show topics;``` returns a result immediately and is not a persistent query.
+Most queries (like ```create stream...```) are persistent queries, meaning they continue to run until you explicitly tell it to stop (like ```drop stream...```). ```show topics;``` returns a result immediately and is not a persistent query.

 For a list of available commands in KSQL see the [docs](https://docs.confluent.io/current/ksql/docs/syntax-reference.html#ksql-statements)

 ### Transforming between value formats

-KSQL has the ability to transform between data formats like JSON, Avro, and delimited.
+KSQL has the ability to transform data between formats such as JSON, Avro, and delimited.
 This can be useful for ETL purposes, or things like maintaining two formats of your Kafka messages for new and legacy applications to consume.

 In the following example we will be transforming Avro data to JSON data with KSQL.